aidanwhiteley/books/README.md

 In preparation for playing with recent Java features such as virtual threads and pattern matching, the build of this project **now requires JDK21**.

-With appropriate versions of the JDK, Maven and a (optionally) Mongo installed, start with
+With appropriate versions of the JDK (i.e. 21+) and optionally Maven and Mongo installed, start with
 ~~~~
-mvn clean compile test
+mvnw.cmd clean compile test
 ~~~~
 and then try
 ~~~~
-mvn spring-boot:run
+mvnw.cmd spring-boot:run
 ~~~~
 To access the application using the default HTMX based front end, point your browser to http://localhost:8080/